sylv/marver/README.md

   - Ideally, we want all the data we store to be replaceable.
 The files themselves are what's important, not the .sqlite file indexing them.
   - This should not be default
   - Anything we can write to EXIF we should be able to pull back out
+- Shortcuts
+  - In the sidebar, have a "shortcuts" link at the bottom that opens a little panel showing the shortcuts.
+Having shortcuts but not showing them is a waste.
+  - `Ctrl + T` to quickly add tags to an image
+  - `Ctrl + D` to show debug layers of images (for example, outlines of detected faces, OCR outlines, etc)

 ### todo